Author Archives: Eike Pierstorff

 And, for Siobhan more than for me, food was a way to trigger happy memories.
 It took us a while to track down a brand of malt vinegar that rather tastes like something a person would use to clean their bathroom fixtures (provided they do not like their bathroom fixtures all that much), but which apparently is rather the same that a certain Fish and Chips shop in London used to drizzle on their meals (while we visited London early in our relationship I cannot quite vouch for that, as the shop had been gone by then).
 And she was quite thrilled when more and more shops started to carry prepacked british tea sandwiches, with egg and cress and without crust and cut into triangles (I can at least confirm that bread tastes much better when cut into triangles).

 Last but not least food became an indicator for our gains in socioeconomic status.
 We love eating out (once a month, or twice.
-Well, thrice at most, because then the expensive is becoming frivolous), and our palate evolved with better job opportunities and rising income.
+Well, thrice at most, because then the expenses are becoming frivolous), and our palate evolved with better job opportunities and rising income.
 First we visited that little Indian place in Feurigstrasse on the basis that two people could get away with less than 30 Euro (both, not each) including dessert and drinks, a price that makes you excuse certain shortcomings like taste, or lack thereof.
 In time, we worked our way up – when I landed a new job and the Indian place had closed we tried a more expensive place, and rather liked it.
 And so on.

 This was not just about the food, either.
 As freelancers we had had a reasonable income on paper, but by the time the money actually arrived most of it was already dedicated to some purpose (usually patching some hole in our finances that had opened while we waited for our money – we were good workers, but not good businesspeople).
 With my fixed income later on our lives became a lot less improvised, and while Siobhan (and to a lesser extent myself) always championed social causes and justice for the world at large we found what we really craved for ourselves was a regular life with all the trappings of a small bourgeois existence.